junxit/us-congress-bills-114/bill.md

   - **(1)** by inserting after the item relating to section 206 the following:
   - **(2)** by adding at the end the following:

 ## § 8.
-Non-disclosure agreement limitation
+Nondisclosure agreement limitation

 Section 2302(b) of title 5, United States Code is amended—